-If you’re thinking about retiring in Portugal, you’re making a wise decision!
+If you’re thinking about retiring in Portugal in 2023 – you’re making a wise decision!

 This beautiful country has much to offer retirees, including stunning scenery, a relaxed Mediterranean lifestyle, and a low cost of living.